openwisp/docker-openwisp/docs/user/quickstart.rst

 The ``auto-install.sh`` script can be used to quickly install a simple instance of OpenWISP on your server.
-It will install the required system dependencies and bring up docker containers.
+It will install the required system dependencies and starts docker containers.

 .. raw:: html